newlisponrockets/newLISP-on-Rockets/docs/index.md

 * Want to experiment with a website that you can extend any way you like
 * Are interested in LISP and LISP-like languages
-* Feel like trying something different
+* Feel like trying something fast, fun, and different

 If you are looking for a full-featured blog application with tons of available themes and plugins, you probably want something like
 [WordPress](wordpress.org) instead.